-The Arctic Fox: Iceland’s Only Native Land Mammal
+The Arctic Fox: Iceland’s Only Native Land Mamma!

 Arctic fox is the only native animal in Iceland